triawan/awesome-skyline-computation/README.md

 # **Awesome Skyline Computation**

+This repository is created as a learning resource for anyone who wants to learn and explore the topic of skyline computing.
+Learning resources in this repository we get randomly from anywhere.
+Happy learning and enjoy your learning journey.

 ## **This repository is still under development.**
 = = = Please be patient and happy waiting. = = =